 Red eyes are more common in marijuana users, as they result from the THC’s ability to lower blood pressure by dilating ocular capillaries, which results in increased blood flow, hence the bloodshot eye effect.

 If you have a low tolerance to THC, or you’re just getting started with cannabis, chances are you might experience anxiety or mild paranoia.
-Fortunately, this mental distress doesn’t last long and if you take a couple of deep breaths, talk to your friends how you feel, or take a nap when you feel overwhelmed, you should be up and about again pretty fast.
+Fortunately, this mental distress doesn’t last long and if you take a couple of deep breaths, talk to your friends about how you feel, or take a nap when you feel overwhelmed, you should be up and about again pretty fast.

 CBD tinctures, on the other hand, are non-psychoactive and thus cannot make you feel high.
 Therefore, the worst that can happen to you when you take too much CBD is a little dizziness and lightheadedness caused by the lowered blood pressure.